duleorlovic/blog/_posts/2015-11-07-ruby-books.markdown

 Module can be mixed in in two ways: `include M` and `prepend M`.
 Methods are searched in prepend modules, than in class methods and than in included methods.
-Last defined (first time, multiple includes do not have effect) module is searched first, the same as with same_name methods in class definition.
+Last defined (multiple includes do not have effect, ie it will be ignored if already in ancestor lists) module is searched first, the same as with same_name methods in class definition.
 You can see the order of modules with `C.ancestors` (prepended, class, included, prepended of superclass, superclass, included of superclass). `super` calls the same method at upper level.
 Since modules don't have instances they generally represent properties of something of some class, and they have adjective names (albeit class tend to be nouns).
 Modules also can be used for namespacing some classes.
 When we see `M::C` we don't know if `C` is constant, module or class, but `M` is a class or module since it has nested items.

 Proc are objects that can be called (executed) `p = proc { puts 1 };p.call`